 The claims are pan-multinational communal claims (thus involving people from EVERY NATION in equitable numbers).

 They are communal claims of actual possession of Mars land, seeking international registration (title or priority rights).

-If land title (possessory, beneficial title with UN holding legal title as trustee) is registered, the land will be common land.
+Ifhey suggest space is a benefit and responsibility of/for all mankind… perhaps even owned by mankind), the space laws clearly do not bar any communal, multinational, shared ownership of celestial land (note land title (possessory, beneficial title with UN holding legal title as trustee) is registered, the land will be common land.

-So, we have engineered a legally robust claim to possession of land on Planet Mars … NOT another silly spurious claim to celestial land.
+So we have engineered a legally robust claim to possession of land on Planet Mars … NOT another silly spurious claim to celestial land.
 It is a very serious and detailed effort, faithfully based on the norms of international law (and private law).

 It took months of discussions with world expert space lawyers.
 It required mathematical verification and the persistent targeting of Mars using lasers of enormous power and accuracy.
 That’s right, lasers… VERY powerful class 4 lasers.